-Claremont School of Theology is a richly diverse gathering of teachers and learners.
-The School is a "community of communities," composed of many individuals and groups with intersecting identities.
+Claremont School of Theology is a diverse, multicultural and interreligious environment.
 Together the students, faculty, staff and administration of Claremont School of Theology and Bayan Claremont explore the pluralistic voices of faith, religious tradition, spirituality and ethical concern to discover common bonds and share the joy and challenge of learning and growing amidst difference.
 Community life is nurtured through learning communities inside the classroom and online as well as regular campus-wide gatherings, common meals, social events, and informal conversations.
 Programs hosted by a wide variety of campus organizations welcome the involvement of all members of the community.